 FRED GWYN - real name Cheesman - was my paternal twice-great uncle.
 Fred enjoyed a relatively long career, performing in British Music Hall and end-of-the-pier shows, from the turn of the century until his retirement in the 1950s.

 London born and bred, Fred came from a musical family.
 His father had been a band leader and vocalist.
 Fred's elder brother was an accomplished pianist, who composed and performed under the name Frank Norris.
-The family story was always that he died in Egypt, whilst playing the piano to entertain fellow soldiers; victim of a stray bullet during the Great War.
+The family story was always that he died in Egypt during the Great War, victim of a stray bullet whilst playing the piano to entertain fellow soldiers.
 That, or they were a particularly tough crowd!

 Fred's longevity on stage owed much to his versatility.
 He would often feature on the same bill in a variety of roles: matinee love interest, song-and-dance man; and slapstick comedian.
 Like all good entertainers, his comedy was tailored to suit the audience.
 Known as The Clown Prince of Comedians, one evening routine featured an impression of two frogs making love.